teachaccess/tutorial/slides/02-Developers/09-aria.html.md

   }

 layout_data:
-  description: |
   examples:
     - title: ARIA
-      description:
+      description: |
-        For this exercise, we will focus on one small part of WAI-ARIA called landmark regions. landmark regions help screen reader users do what others do when they glance at a page, i.e., see its different parts from a bird's-eye view.
+        For this exercise, we will focus on one small part of WAI-ARIA called landmark regions.
+        Landmark regions help screen reader users do what others do when they glance at a page, i.e., see its different parts from a bird's-eye view.
 They also make it easy to move the screen reader's reading cursor to different locations on the page.

         1. Turn on VoiceOver.
         2. Press <kbd>Ctrl</kbd> + <kbd>Opt</kbd> + <kbd>u</kbd>.
         3. Press right arrow until you hear "Landmarks".
         4. Press down arrow to read the landmark list.
         5. Press enter to move the VoiceOver reading cursor to the beginning of one of the landmark regions.

       code: |

         <h3>ARIA Landmarks Exercise</h3>

         How many landmarks did you find on the page?
         <input type="text" id="landmarks">

       assertion: |
         var link = document.getElementById('landmarks');
         assert(
-          link.value === '3' || link.value === 'three',
+          link.value === '4' || link.value === 'four',
           "That is not the right number of landmarks on the page!"
         );